 In November 2018, we applied for the MMP approval, which is the operating permit that sets out how the mine operating strategy will be implemented throughout the mine life in compliance with the EIS and EPBC requirements.
-The MMP was approved in June 2021 and will be amended to align with the larger-scale design in the 2022 FS.
+The MMP was approved in June 2021 and is in the process of being amended to align with the larger-scale design in the Mt Todd FS.
+The changes to the waste rock dump design have been referred to the NT EPA as required under the Environmental Protection Act 2019 for its consideration.